 Business systems analyst jobs requirements

-Like most career paths, business and systems analysis can be considered a trade in itself or it can vary depending on the company, the experience and the skillset of the analyst.
+Like most career paths, business and systems analysis can be considered a trade in itself or it can vary depending on the company, the experience and the skill set of the analyst.
 This means that business analyst careers could have different requirements or duties linked to the work.
 That being said, there are general responsibilities that every BSA should set out to accomplish.

--Be able to collect any necessary information in order to analyse the protocols and functions of a business.
+- The ability to collect any necessary information in order to analyse the protocols and functions of a business.

--Consider the aims of the company and ensure that the systems put in place are aligned.
+- The understanding to consider the aims of the company and ensure that the systems put in place are aligned.

--Be able to design software and computing systems to aid in the workings of the business, such that maximum efficiency can be ensured.
+- Capabilities to design software and computing systems to aid in the workings of the business, such that maximum efficiency can be ensured.

--Identify any problems in the company’s methods and find suitable solutions.
+- Insight to identify any problems in the company’s methods and find suitable solutions.

--Liaise with stakeholders and clients and make sure what is expected is clear.
+- The understanding to liaise with stakeholders and clients and make sure what is expected is clear.